pansershrek/lung_training/README.md

 A 3-D implementation of YOLOv4 for lung nodule detection in CT images.

-## The Brief Folder Hierarchy (Only Often Used/Modified Files are Presented)
+## The Brief Folder Hierarchy (Only Often Used/Modified Files are Listed)

 ```txt
 ├── README.md